DavidCEllis/ducktools-env/README.md

 Future goals for this tool:

 * Optionally bundle requirements inside the zipapp for use without a connection.
-* Allow bundling of local wheel files unavailable on PyPI
 * Automatically install required Python if UV is available

 ## Dependencies ##